Richmond's Drinking Water

 The Cobb's Creek Reservoir was constructed in Cumberland County, with a capacity to store 14.8 billion gallons.
 Three earthen dams created the impoundment, and the reservoir began filling in May 2024.
 Henrico partnered with Cumberland and Powhatan counties to supply their needs as well.
 The creek's small watershed does not produce sufficient runoff to fill the planned 140-deep reservoir with 15 billion gallons of water, so Henrico will pump James River water behind the dam on Cobb's Creek at times when there is excess runoff (typically in the winter/spring).

 The Virginia Department of Environmental Quality (DEQ) authorized Cumberland and Powhatan counties to withdraw an additional 47 million gallons per day of raw water per day from the river.
-Henrico County was assigned 30 million million gallons per day, and the remaining 17 million gallong per day could be shared among the three partners.
+Henrico County was assigned 30 million gallons per day, and the remaining 17 million gallons per day could be shared among the three partners.

 No pipeline is planned between the Cobb's Creek Reservoir and Henrico's drinking water treatment plant.
 Instead, when the James River flow declines below the drinking water needs of the county (and the minimum flow levels required for fish in the river), water will be released from the reservoir upstream.
 That extra water will flow down the river and be withdrawn at Henrico's current intake near Bosher's Dam.10